 Kevin Fahey, professor emeritus at Salem State University, works with school leaders to use critical friendship, facilitative leadership, and equitable practice to lead student, adult, and organizational learning.
 Angela Breidenstein is a professor of education at Trinity University in San Antonio, Texas.
 Jacy Ippolito is an associate professor and department chair at Salem State University, where he coordinates programs in educational leadership.
 Frances Hensley was a founding member and director of the School Reform Initiative.

 “This book will serve as a trusty coaching guide.
 The writing is clear and powerful.
 The testimony of the courageous and inventive school practitioners the authors studied is rich and exceedingly useful. “

-―From the foreword by Joseph P. McDonald, New York University and author of Data and Teaching: Moving Beyond Magical Thinking to Effective Practice
+―From the Foreword by Joseph P. McDonald, New York University

 “School reform is complex, and as a result, most schools closely resemble their predecessors from decades ago.
 However, fundamental change in schools is possible, and the deep-dive process proposed in this book will equip readers with the tools necessary to create powerful transformations.
 An UnCommon Theory of School Change can help each of us become the advocates for change that result in a better future for every student in every school.”

 "In An UnCommon Theory of School Change, the authors have captured beautifully what real school change looks like: messy, muddy, deep work that is often challenging to name and hard to implement.
 There are no quick fixes, and tweaking around the edges does not create lasting change.
 With thoughtful stories of real people, combined with specific tools and processes, this book will support educators to think differently about what it means to not only improve schools, but also to move toward sustainable change that has the capacity to truly support the learning of each and every student."

 —Kari Thierer, former executive director, School Reform Initiative